Select surfaces to avoid/machine

 steep and shallow toolpath machining fillet

 In the example below, the part is held by screws for certain operations.
-When the operations are complete and the screws no longer needed, they can be removed from the physical part.
-Instead of editing the design to remove the screws, you can specify the screws as surfaces or bodies to Gouge, which means the tool pretends as if they are no longer there and can go through them if they are in the tool's path.
+When the operations are complete and the screws no longer are needed, they can be removed from the physical part.
+Instead of editing the design to remove the screws, you can specify the screws as surfaces or bodies to Ignore.
+This tells the tool to treat them as if they don't exist, allowing it to safely pass through them during toolpath generation.

 excessive load on tool on flat toolpath machining floor and wall